• Skip to content

 Changing routines

 Once you have some routines, you can keep things running smoothly by getting together as a family to talk about how the routines are going.
-This can give you the chance to adjust your routines when and if you need to.
+This can give you the chance to adjust your routines if you need to.

 If you need to change a routine, you could ask, ‘What’s going wrong?
 How can we fix it?’ or ‘How can we change this while we’re on holiday?’
 Talking through these issues as a family is a good way for children to practise problem-solving skills.
 Even young children will enjoy brainstorming ideas.